-The glucose in the blood is derived from the food your pet eats, it is required for the normal function of all the cells in the body.
+The glucose in the blood derives from the food your dog eats, it is required for the normal function of all the cells in the body.

 A hormone called Insulin is needed to bring the glucose from the blood into the cell where it is needed.

 Diabetes is a condition where the body is unable to move glucose from the blood into the cells, either by a lack of production or resistance to the hormone Insulin.

 Any breed of dogs can be affected, but small breed dogs (for example Schnauzer, Bichon Frise, Cairn Terriers) are more at risk.